- 2 eggs

-- A gloss of oil or butter, for cooking
+- A little oil or butter, for cooking

 - Butter, to serve (optional)

 1. Warm your oven to its lowest setting.
 Whisk the eggs in a bowl till frothy.
-Peel and mush up/puree one of your bananas.
+Peel and mash or purée1 banana.
 Whip it into the frothy egg mix.
 Cut the remaining bananas into thin slices and set aside.

 3. Sift in the flour and baking powder.
 Gently fold through.
 The batter should be slightly thicker than double cream.
 Too thick?
 Trickle in a little more milk/juice.
 Too thin?
 Fold in a little more flour.

 6. Add 3-4 banana slices to the uncooked side of each pancake you dollop into the pan.

 8. Keep the cooked pancakes on a heatproof plate in the bottom of the warm oven while you finish cooking the remaining pancakes.
 Serve in stacks topped with butter, honey and extra slices of banana on top, if you like.